danthemanzx/crawl-custom-survival/_posts/Home.md

 <img align="center" src="https://camo.githubusercontent.com/ad5238f1e93274e0cc3fbd3918897ec3e4a8b8fec53d3d4277538b210d974007/687474703a2f2f7374617475732e6d636c6976652e65752f4d696e656372616674253230312e31362e342532304a61766125323045646974696f6e2f706c61792e637261776c2d737572766976616c2e636f6d2f32353536352f62616e6e65722e706e67"><br>

-This server features a custom game mode inspired by "Crawl" where _**Heroes**_ must clear out dungeons while fighting monsters controlled by _**Ghosts.**_ Each dungeon has progressive levels with custom loot and bosses.
+This server features a custom game mode inspired by "Crawl" where _**Heroes**_ explore dungeons while fighting monsters controlled by _**Ghosts.**_ Each dungeon has progressive levels with custom loot and bosses.
 Custom artifacts spawn on the final level that must be collected.

 _**Ghosts**_  play in spectator mode with the ability to possess all mobs and monsters.
 Ghosts must kill a hero, in order to become a hero.
 Ghosts can unlock artifacts as well as spawn and upgrade monsters using experience levels.